Anyda Marchant: Personal life

 Marchant met Muriel Inez Crawford (April 21, 1914 – June 7, 2006) in 1947 and they became a couple in 1948, though they remained largely in the closet until the '90s.
 The couple was together for 57 years until Aldridge's death.

 In 1965, Marchant and Crawford became permanent residents of Rehoboth Beach, Delaware, a place that was known for its LGBT community.
 There, the two had weekly 'Salons' on their porch.

 Marchant only officially came out of the closet in 1990 with a public appearance at a Lambda Rising Bookstore.

 Marchant and Crawford remained together in Rehoboth until the end of their lives.
 During winters, they lived in Lighthouse Point, Florida.

 Death

-Marchant passed away two weeks shy of her ninety-fifth birthday in 2006.
-Muriel Crawford passed away five months later.
+Marchant died two weeks shy of her ninety-fifth birthday in 2006.
+Muriel Crawford died five months later.

 Marchant was awarded the Golden Crown Literary Society Trailblazer Award posthumously in June 2007.

 Marchant's first novel, The Latecomer, was reissued in 2009 as a 35th-anniversary edition by A&M Books.
 In addition to the novel, editor Fay Jacobs collected essays from a vast array of lesbian icons attesting to Aldridge's lasting impact as a pioneer of early lesbian writing.
 This volume became the first of her work to appear in digital format in 2009.